Distributionally Robust Gaussian Process Regression and Bayesian Inverse Problems: Problem Statement

-where $\phi(Y_1,\ldots,Y_m)$ is the predictor for $u^0$ given observations $(Y_1,\ldots,Y_m)$.
+where $\phi(Y_1,\ldots,Y_m)$ \nomenclature{$\phi$}{non-parametric predictor for $b$}{nomencl:phi} is the estimator for $b^0$ given observations $(Y_1,\ldots,Y_m)$.
 We regard the problem as the nominal estimation problem since the Bayes risk is evaluated under the nominal measure $P_0$.
 The solution of the nominal problem is the posterior mean (or conditional expectation), i.e.,

-This follows by noting that the $L^2(\mathcal{D})$-norm is a Lebesgue integral and using Fubini's theorem.
+This follows by noting that the $L^2(\mathcal{D})$-norm is a Lebesgue integral and by using Fubini's theorem.
 Since we assume that the nominal distribution $P_0$ is Gaussian, this estimator corresponds to the linear prediction rule,